Piano Kensington | Piano Bar

 Possibly with someone else’s tie wrapped around your head.

-NOTE: Piano Kensington serves food, but it works best to eat elsewhere and then arrive for 21:30ish.
+NOTE: Piano Bar is open Monday-Saturday, 5pm-midnight – it works best to eat elsewhere and then arrive for 9.30ish.
 Booking a table is strongly advised: it’s always busy.
 You can do so HERE.

 Piano Bar | 2-24 Kensington High Street, Kensington, London W8 4PT

 Want to discover more?
 Check out the Nudge’s guide to the best London bars with live music.